cherenkov-plenoscope/starter_kit/README.rst

     git clone --recursive git@github.com:cherenkov-plenoscope/starter_kit.git

-For development, the python packages are all installed editable right in place.
+For development, the python packages are all installed ``--editable`` right in place.
 Also some some executables need to build from sources such as CORSIKA and merlict.
 To do this, there is the ``install.py`` script.
 When you got access to the CORSIKA sources, it is easiest when you download the